 Decorative cross magnet

-For this craft project you will need lots of Popsicle sticks (two for each child), pastel colored sand, and small magnets.
-Have each child create a cross from the two Popsicle sticks and glue where the two sticks meet (you might want to complete this step ahead of time).
+This is a great Easter craft for kids.
+You will need lots of popsicle sticks (two for each child), pastel colored sand, and small magnets.
+Have each child create a cross from the two popsicle sticks and glue where the two sticks meet (you might want to complete this step ahead of time).
 Then have each child spread a thin layer of glue on the surface of the cross and sprinkle colored sand over it.
 Let the project dry during other activities.
 Afterwards, glue a magnet to the back of each cross.

 Easter activity books

 There are tons of great Christian Easter activity books available online and in Christian bookstores with children’s ministry in mind.
-Kids love the coloring, games and activities.
+Kids love the Sunday School coloring pages, Bible crossword puzzles, kids Bible mazes, Spot the Difference, Bible bookmarks and Sunday School word search puzzles.
 What they don’t complete in class, they get to take home for continued fun.

 Kids Easter program